Labergement-Sainte-Marie: History

-The commune was formed from two former communes Labergement-Sainte-Marie and Granges-Sainte-Marie in 1972.
+The commune was formed from the former communes Labergement-Sainte-Marie and Granges-Sainte-Marie in 1973.
 Both took their names from the Cistercian abbey of Mont-Sainte-Marie.

 Demographics

 Inhabitants are called Abergeurs (masculine) et Abergeuses (feminine) in French.

 Tourism

 The rich natural resources of the commune attract many visitors to the lakes and forests.
 There are numerous hotels, hostels, and furnished apartments available for the visitor, as well as a campground.